 As everyone in the team activated their protective shields, heat in the team did rise.
 And being optional, Rahel was the perfect scapegoat whenever something got too tight.
 The vicious cycle I fabricated was fully operational.

-At that moment, at the UX brunch, we decided to take quite a jump forward in time: three month it was.
+At that moment, at the UX brunch, we decided to again take jump forward in time for roughly two more month.
 We met Rahel for the fourth time.
 It was seveninsh in the evening, we were at the local train station on the way to have a nice team dinner.
 Rahel apparently just was on her way home from work.

 M: “Hey Rahel.
 We’re going to grab some food for dinner.
 Do you want to join us?”